qgis/QGIS-Enhancement-Proposals/qep-405-label-lines-on-parts-options.md

   "label every part" checkbox unchecked.
 - “Label every part with same text”.
 This corresponds to the current behavior which is activated when the user manually checks the "label every part" checkbox
-- “Place lines on parts”.
+- “Split label text lines over parts”.
 This is a brand new behavior, as described below.

 To accomodate the new behavior selection, an enum `Qgis::MultiPartLabelingBehavior` will be introduced.
 The existing `QgsPalLayerSettings::labelPerPart` boolean will be deprecated, and replaced with a getter/setter for the new enum